-Note 9 - Compliance with Kansas Statutes:
+Note 10 - Compliance with Kansas Statutes:

 References made herein to the statutes are not intended as interpretations of the law, but are offered for consideration of the Director of Accounts and Reports and interpretation by the County Attorney and the legal representation of the Township.
+No material violations were noted.